supercollider/example-plugins/README.md

 ### Step 1: Obtain header files

 Before you can compile any plugin, you will need a copy of the SuperCollider *source code* (NOT the app itself).
-The source code version should match your SuperCollider app version.
-Slight differences will probably be tolerated, but if they're too far apart you will get an "API version mismatch" error when you boot the server.
+Source code tarballs can be downloaded from the [SuperCollider release page](https://github.com/supercollider/supercollider/releases).
+If you are on Linux, it's okay (and preferable) to use the Linux source tarball.

 You will **not** need to recompile SuperCollider itself in order to get a plugin working.
 You only need the source code to get the C++ headers.

+The source code version should roughly match your SuperCollider app version.
+This is due to occasional breaking changes in the plugin "API" (technically the ABI), which will occur only in 3.x releases.
+These breaking changes will not require modification to your plugin's source code, but compiled plugin binaries will need to be recompiled.
+If the server tries to load an incompatible plugin, it will give the "API version mismatch" error message.

 ### Step 2: Create build directory and set `SC_PATH`